-With the Council of Ministers and the Parliament now in discord with the Commission’s plans, a common position must be found before a First Reading and vote that would see the proposal going through.
+With the Council of Ministers now in discord with the Parliaments current position and the Commission’s plans, a common position must be found before a First Reading and vote that would see the proposal going through.

 PLEASE NOTE – The UK would still retain its MoT scheme for motorcycles, this does not mean a stop to motorcycle – scooter – moped – Trike – MoTs in the UK!

 Documents regarding the outcome of the European Parliament’s proceedings at Strasbourg from 1 st to 4th July 2013.

 These are full reports available in the public domain and include the submitted amendments and text of the debate in the European Parliament.

 - Periodic roadworthiness tests for motor vehicles and their trailers – pdf – 267kb – Click Here

 - Registration documents for vehicles – pdf – 119kb – Click Here

 - Technical roadside inspection of the roadworthiness of commercial vehicles – pdf – 182kb – Click Here